Tenant resources¶

 Check which User authentication method is permitted for the organisation.
 Either method can be blocked by settings in GitHub.

 For private repo’s click ‘Add token’.
-If you see an error message, authenticate yourself and retry.
+If you see an error, authenticate yourself and retry.

 Once complete, click Save and confirm.
 You should see a confirmation message and the new resource listed.